crazywhalecc/static-php-cli/README-en.md

 Note: only support cli SAPI, not support fpm, cgi.

+> This branch is new version, if you are looking for old bash version of static-php-cli, see [bash-version](https://github.com/crazywhalecc/static-php-cli/tree/bash-version).

 ## Compilation Requirements

 Yes, this project is written in PHP, pretty funny.